xRiot45/express-js-cli-web/README.md

 ✅ **Testing Support** : Choose between Jest & Supertest or Mocha & Chai Framework Testing

+✅ **Import Alias Support** : Users can choose whether to use import alias or not to use import alias.

 <br />

 ## 🤸 Quick Start